Resource Recovery Services / Recycling

-All new single family residents are eligible to receive recycling services from the City of Edinburg after establishing a water account with the City's Utility Department; or if you are an established residential customer with a brownstone wheeled cart from DSWM, you are also able to get a blue cart for recycling, please complete this form or visit the DSWM at, 8601 North Jasman Road in Edinburg to pick up a cart.
-For additional questions please call (956) 292-2120 .
+All new single family residents may be eligible to receive recycling services from the City of Edinburg after establishing a water account with the City's Utility Department; or if you may be an established residential customer with a brownstone wheeled cart from DSWM, you are also able to get a blue cart for recycling, please complete this form or visit the DSWM at, 8601 North Jasman Road in Edinburg to pick up a cart.
+For additional questions please call (956) 292-2133 .

-Recyclables are collected bi-weekly, collections start at 7 a.m. and are conducted every other Wednesday.
-Bins must be placed out for collection after 7 p.m. the night before your scheduled collection day.
+Please refer to calendar for scheduled service.
+Have your container out by the curb before 7 a.m. on the day of service.
 All bins must be taken off the curb by 7 p.m. on your collection day.
 Containers should only be on the curb on collections pickup days.
 There is no set time for pickups of bins on scheduled days.

 Drop Center Services:

-The City of Edinburg Recycling & Educational Center is situated at 3102 S. US-281 BUS in Edinburg and offers drive thru drop off convenience for recyclable materials such as cardboard, newspaper, magazines, paper, aluminum cans, tin/steel cans, plastics #1 & #2, automotive waste and glass.
+The City of Edinburg Resources Recovery Center is situated at 3102 S. US-281 BUS in Edinburg and offers drive thru drop off convenience for recyclable materials such as cardboard, newspaper, magazines, paper, aluminum cans, tin/steel cans, plastics #1 & #2, motor oil, lead acid batteries.

 The Center offers drive-thru drop off convenience